 A car accident in San Diego, CA, can cause painful injuries resulting in temporary or permanent disabilities.
 Reach out to Mission Personal Injury Lawyers to discuss the injury compensation you can seek from the at-fault driver’s insurer.

-Overview of How Car Insurance Works in California
+Overview of How Car Insurance Works in San Diego, California

 California, like most states, uses a fault-based car insurance system.
 In a fault-based system, the insurer for the at-fault driver must pay the losses incurred by all the other people involved in the accident.